Inflectra/spira-documentation/docs/Spira-Administration-Guide/Template-Risks.md

 ![](img/Template_Risks_167.png)

 The screen displays a list of all the defined risk types for the current template.
-By default, the screen will be populated with the standard SpiraPlan® risk types.
+By default, the screen will be populated with the standard risk types.
 To edit an existing type, change the name, associated workflow, set a default type and/or change the active flag then click "Save".

 You can't delete an existing risk type, but to prevent it appearing in any drop-down-lists, change its active flag to "No" and click "Save".
 To add a new type, click the "Add" button and a new row will be added to the list which you can now edit.